Anthology Introduced by Liz Byrski

 Whether you are certain of what rage feels like and how it manifests in your life, anyone who has felt silenced, pushed to the margins, erased, will likely feel validation in reading this.
 The rage that is developed in response to aggression and violence, the rage that surreptitiously manifests into existence, the rage that fuels, are considered in this collection of reflections, meditations, and highly personal stories.
 There are beautiful descriptions of the weight, shape, and heaviness of rage as well as the power, effect, and endurance of it.

-The collection contains as many diverse perspectives on rage as there are authors suggesting potential meanings and effects.
+The authors in this collection suggest potential meanings and effects through their diverse perspectives on rage.
 Sadly, I do not see anyone like me visibly represented in the line-up: of Asian origin.
 While this is a relatively minor drawback, it seems a missed opportunity given the considerable rise in anti-Asian sentiment and violence inflamed by irresponsible COVID narratives.
-I also cringe a little at how often Aboriginal and Torres Strait Islander people are referred to as “our” or “Australian” given how often I’ve witnessed conversations about how this framing normalises colonialist violence and causes distress and anger.
+I also cringe a little at how often Aboriginal and Torres Strait Islander people are referred to as “our” or “Australian” given how often I’ve been privy to conversations about how this framing normalises colonialist violence, causing distress and anger.

 I’m struck by how much I learned from reading this.
-There are some stories that are hard to fathom and digest, including instances of brutality and harm.
-But they each come together to form a cohesive body of work that reveals the way rage is understandable and, arguably while gross injustices persist, absolutely necessary.
-Ultimately, I found it a lamentation of how much we are expected to endure, a scrutiny of the injustices we might have benefited from, and a recipe for how rage might sustain us.
+I found some stories hard to fathom and digest, sometimes detailing brutality and harm.
+But they each come together to form a cohesive body of work that reveals how rage might be understandable and, while gross injustices persist, absolutely necessary.
+Ultimately, I found it a lamentation of how much we are expected to endure, also a spotlight upon injustices from which some benefit, and a recipe for how rage might sustain us.